The 3 Best Lean Games Every Company Should Learn to PlayJul 19, 2021

 What is The Standard Fish Game all about?

 Standardised work is arguably one of the most powerful but under-utilised lean tools.
 By documenting the best-current practice you ensure that every client or customer receives the same offering, reduction in variation, easier training for new team members and you set a baseline for continuous improvement.
-As the standard improves, the new standard becomes the baseline for further improvements, so on and so forth.
+As the standard improves, the new standard becomes the baseline for further improvements and so on.

 How do we play The Standard Fish Game?